stefan2718/personal-website/src/blog/webassembly-marker-clusterer.md

 Going to need to modify the grid-size to get more varied results with different numbers of clusters.

 TODO: Some stuff about testing and benching with Rust/Wasm

+## Functional Testing

+I had to rewrite a benchmarking library to not rely on System calls for time measurement because those aren't available in a wasm-32 target environment.
+Had to swap out those calls for Performance.now() calls.

+## More Webpack attempts

+While trying to setup Cypress for functional testing of the library I got back into the Webpack setup debacle and ended up tracking down some Github issues regarding my problems bundling dynamically imported bundles.
+See [issue #7843](https://github.com/webpack/webpack/issues/7843) and [issue 6818](https://github.com/webpack/webpack/issues/6818).

+I ended up setting up webpack-dev-server as a test server to serve files for Cypress, but keeping the default build process webpack-less, so it could be webpacked by the app using the library.